 12:15 – 1:00 Lunch

 West Virginia’s future is being shaped by the bold ideas and hard work of its rising leaders.
 This dynamic panel will highlight young professionals who are making a significant impact in their communities and industries across the state.
-From innovative workforce initiatives to groundbreaking projects in business, education, and technology, these changemakers are proving that success and progress start right here at home.
+From innovative workforce initiatives to groundbreaking projects in business, health, and technology, these changemakers are proving that success and progress start right here at home.

 Join us as they share their stories, insights, and visions for the future.
 Gain valuable perspectives on the opportunities and challenges facing young professionals in West Virginia, and be inspired by the passion and innovation driving our state forward.
 Whether you’re an emerging leader, an employer looking to attract and retain talent, or a community advocate, this conversation is one you won’t want to miss!